Moderation Requirements

 The Senior Project

-The Senior Project and the economic history and economic thought requirements are distinctive features of Bard’s economics curriculum.
-The economic thought course introduces students to the analytical history of ideas about how economies work and ought to work.
-Economic history is the history of actual economies—their growth and decline, their diverse systems for allocating goods and resources, their success (or failure) in meeting economic goals.
+The Senior Project and the Economic History and Economic Thought requirements are distinctive features of Bard’s economics curriculum.
+The Economic Thought course introduces students to the analytical history of ideas about how economies work and ought to work.
+Economic History is the history of actual economies: it focuses on their growth and decline, their diverse systems for allocating goods and resources, and their success (or failure) in meeting economic goals.
 Both areas are important for understanding the purpose and value of economics as a discipline, and help us to improve the coherence, relevance, and performance of our models and methods.

 Courses